-The ability to communicate is important for all people.
+Lakeshore Speech provides communication therapy for children and adults.
+As you know, the ability to communicate is important for all people.
 It's about expressing your needs, ideas and desires, maintaining independence, personality and individuality.
 We use speech and language to connect with others, strengthen bonds, take initiative, prevent misunderstanding, express our feelings and make our opinions known.

 Sometimes the ability to communicate is impaired.
 When this happens, a Speech-Language Pathologist can be the key to helping rebuild and/or establish effective communication.

-Speech-language pathologists diagnose and treat communication and swallowing disorders in patients.
+Speech-Language Pathologists diagnose and treat communication and swallowing disorders in patients.
 At Lakeshore Speech, we offer:

 Speech and language disorders affect one's ability to talk, understand, read, and write.
 Such disorders have different causes, and may range from a few speech sound errors or repetitions of sounds or words to a total loss of the ability to use speech to communicate effectively.